cutesylvia79/GettingCleaningData/codebook.md

 2. The data in tidy data is calculated based on mean of the selected column as in source
 3. The source column selected are mean() or std() (standard deviation)

+##Description of the variables in the tidy_data.txt file
+General description of the file including:
+ - Dimensions of the dataset: 180 observations with 68 variables
+ - All data is group by test subject, and the activity label, all data capture in variables are in wide format again
+ - Variables present in the dataset

 ## Code Book
 1. Subject_id  5